qdm12/ddns-updater/README.md

-# Lightweight DDNS Updater with Docker and web UI
+# Lightweight universal DDNS Updater with Docker and web UI

 *Light container updating DNS A records periodically for GoDaddy, Namecheap, Cloudflare, Dreamhost, NoIP, DNSPod and DuckDNS*